bittricky/scroll-break-point/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and enhancement requests.

 ## Troubleshooting